LogoElectromagnet Maker

 Voltage And Control Boundaries

-What 110v means in real projects: service-window proof and control-path choice
+What 12 volt and 110v mean in real projects: service-window proof and control-path choice

 This section adds stage1b evidence for voltage context, rectifier architecture, and decision tradeoffs.
 It is not a generic approval shortcut.